yugabyte/ybu/TFE/YBU-31/ybu-31.md

 * Select "Advanced" and then select "Proceed to <my public IP(unsafe)>.

-> **Important:** There will not be any security risks in this process since we are used a self-signed SSL/TLS Certificate to secure the communication between your local machine and the Yugabyte Platform Console.
+> **Important:** There will not be any security risks in this process since you will use a self-signed SSL/TLS Certificate to secure the communication between your local machine and the Yugabyte Platform Console.

 * Select "Use the Self-Signed Cert", on the next page titled "HTTPS for admin console" as shown in the following image: